enrique-ags/PyTestSQL/README.md

-# PyTestSQL
+# PyTest and SQL server
 This code is to validate tables using pytest and SSQL server

-#install pytest using pip
+# install pytest using pip

 1. pip install -U pytest

-#Create a SQL user and enable SQL authentication mode for this new user
+# Create a SQL user and enable SQL authentication mode for this new user

 verify if system has installed the following packages: